microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 ## Using Super Log Viewer
 Super Log Viewer is a logging feature of RDP test suite which combines all test logs, data on the wire, decrypted data and decompressed data in Microsoft Message Analyzer.
 Using Super Log viewer it is much easier to debug test cases because all necessary informations dumped by test suite are all displayed in one window.
 This section describes how to use Super Log viewer.

-### Install and configure Microsoft Message Analyzer
+### Install and Configure Microsoft Message Analyzer
 Microsoft Message Analyzer (MMA) is used to capture the data on wire and the data dumped by RDP test suite.
 You can follow below steps to configure MMA.

 * Install Micorsoft Message Analyzer v1.4 and PTF according to Section 7.4